 The Wisconsin Retirement System has for years received plaudits for its stability, considered one of the healthiest in the nation.
 The investment research firm Morningstar Inc. deemed WRS the country's strongest funded state pension system in 2012 and 2013, with a funded ratio of 99.9 percent.

-2012 study from the Pew Center for the States gave similar praise: Wisconsin was the only state to be ranked a "solid performer" for its funding of pensions and health care benefits for retirees.
+A 2012 study from the Pew Center for the States gave similar praise: Wisconsin was the only state to be ranked a "solid performer" for its funding of pensions and health care benefits for retirees.
 That study also found that Wisconsin was the only state with enough money set aside to cover its pension and health care obligations for public employees.

 The pension system has maintained a near-100 percent funded level since 2000, even before Gov. Scott Walker and Republican lawmakers made changes to the system under Act 10.